Get started

 • Suitable habitat: The model only includes the environmental variables.

 You can choose to fit the model under the Model fitting option.
-This option will fit the model, compute variable importance, and generate a prediction map representing the mean environmental conditions across all provided layers.
+This option will fit the model and generate a prediction map on an averaged environmental scenario calculated as the mean of the fitting period.
 If you’ve uploaded projection layers and want to make predictions using the fitted model, select the Model projection option.

 When fitting the model, if multiple years or time periods are uploaded, GLOSSA will extract the value of the corresponding environmental layer for each occurrence based on the specific time stamp.

-Additionally, you can check the Functional responses checkbox if you want to compute the response curves (i.e., the relationship between the occurrence of a species and each environmental variable).
-You can also enable Cross-validation, which will perform a K-fold cross-validation with (k = 5).
+Additionally, you can check the Functional responses checkbox if you want to compute the response curves (i.e., the relationship between the occurrence of a species and each environmental variable) and Variable importance to compute the contribution of each predictor.
+You can also enable Cross-validation to assess predictive performance using random k-folds, spatial blocks or temporal splits.

 Advanced options